debkbanerji/minecraft-bedrock-server/README.md

 [Official list of different Minecraft editions](https://help.minecraft.net/hc/en-us/articles/360034753992-Different-Minecraft-Editions)

 ### Who it's for
-This is great for people who want to play online with their friends across different platforms using the Bedrock Edition of Minecraft, especially if they do not want to pay for a Minecraft Realms server and have a computer that they can turn on whenever they want to play to runt he server.
+This is great for people who want to play online with their friends across different platforms using the Bedrock Edition of Minecraft, especially if they do not want to pay for a Minecraft Realms server and have a computer that they can turn on whenever they want to play to run the server.

 If you're tech savvy enough, you could probably deploy this Node app to the cloud without much trouble, as long as the machine you're running it on has enough power to run a Minecraft server.